Second-Last/math1060-fvt/slides.md

 ---

-# Challenge #2: Distinguishing Convex from Concave
+# Challenge #2: Standard Curvature Loses Direction Information

 For object recognition, we need to tell apart curves that bend **inward** vs **outward**.